Hrushikeshreddy4561/AI4IMPACT/README.md

 # AI for Impact (AI4IMPACT)

-Welcome to the **AI for Impact** repository.
+Welcome to the **AI for Impact** repo.
 This collection contains two distinct AI-driven applications designed to showcase the power of modern machine learning and LLM integrations.

 ## 🚀 Projects Included